Running a business is never easy, especially when a lot of your assets are on the go.

-If you consider a typical field service process at your company, you’ll notice that it requires coordination of multiple employees.
-That even includes accounting and billing.
+If you analyze typical field service processes at your company, you’ll notice that these operations require multiple employees’ coordination, including accounting and billing.

-In this case, field service software automates everything.
-For example, if a field technician is installing a new router into a client’s home, the information will be automatically forwarded to accounting and billing without the need for the worker to do anything else.
+An FSM solution takes care of the administration.
+For example, suppose a field technician is installing a new router in a client’s home.
+In that case, the information will be automatically forwarded to the accounting and billing departments without the need for the worker to do anything else.
 They can simply focus on the next work order.
-The FSM solution takes care of the administration.

 Effective resource utilisation

-You may be using an ERP (enterprise resource planning) tool, but most of these systems are lacking when it comes to working order management or continuous optimisation.
+You may be using an ERP (enterprise resource planning) tool, but most of these systems lack working order management or continuous optimization.

-In this case, the best FSM software provides you with the ability to control your resources and monitor how they’re being used.
-You can maximise the utility of each vehicle, tool and worker on the go.
+A professional FSM software allows you to control your resources and monitor how they are used.
+You can maximize the utility of each vehicle, tool, and worker on the go.
 Information is available to you instantly, not after the quarterly review.

-A great example of this feature put into practice is Source Refrigeration & HVAC, a company that reduced field technician travel times by 35% with FSM software.
-Their FSM tool’s smart route planning feature automatically calculated worker availability, travel times and convenience to create efficient routes.
+A great example of this feature is Source Refrigeration & HVAC, a company that reduced field technician travel times by 35% with FSM software.
+Their FSM tool smart route planning feature automatically calculates worker availability, travel times and creates efficient routes.

-The software often includes GPS trackers and remote monitoring to give you oversight or allow you to communicate with new employees who may need your assistance.
+Software often includes GPS trackers and remote monitoring that allow you to communicate with new employees who may need your assistance.

-You can also improve the accuracy of your planning, which may include inventory management, ERP and every other process you use to optimise your services to improve both employee and customer satisfaction.
+You can also improve your planning accuracy, including inventory management, ERP, and every other process you use to optimize your services to enhance employee and customer satisfaction.

-On the employees’ side, FSM software will not only show them the work order they should perform.
-It will also show them all the relevant information, such as service history, tools required, contracts and much more.
-They’ll get the context they need to perform their work accurately and efficiently.
+For employees, FSM software shows the work order they should perform, all the relevant information, such as service history, tools required, contracts, and much more.
+This way, your team has more knowledge and resources to perform their work accurately and efficiently.

-When all of these main benefits are combined, you can see how FSM software improves your decision making.
+When all of these main benefits are combined, you can see how FSM software improves your decision-making process.

-You can only create better strategies and improve processes company-wide if you can see the pain points and challenges your company, your employees and your customers are facing.
+You can improve your business strategy and processes when you clearly understand the pain points and challenges of your company, employees, and customers.

-However, without a tool that stores and analyses data, you may be left in the dark and unaware of the problems unless they’re brought directly to you.
+However, without a tool that stores and analyses data, you may be left in the dark and unaware of the problems.

-Because of that, and for many other reasons, it’s time to take a look at the core functionalities, as well as some helpful features, that the best FSM software provides.
+Because of that, and for many other reasons, it’s time to take a look at the core functionalities and some helpful features that FSM software provides.

-Here are the basic functions you can expect from the best FSM software:
+Here are the basic functions you can expect from FSM software: